asankov/asankov.github.io/content/blog/implementing-the-java-stream-api-with-go-generics-1.md

 Nevertheless, I still intent to fix all left-overs I outlined in the previous paragraph and have even more fun doing it, so stay tuned for Part 2.

 Until then, Merry Christmas and a Happy New Year! 🎅

+Enjoyed the post?
+If you don't want to miss the next one, you can follow me on [Twitter](https://twitter.com/a_sankov) or [LinkedIn](https://www.linkedin.com/in/asankov/).